ualibweb/ua-folio-docs/training/backend/02-testing.md

      year scenario; we can just assume that `isPublishedInLeapYear` works as expected and only test the controller/service code.

+1. To run only one test at a time, you can run `mvn test jacoco:report -Dtest=YourTestClassHere`.
+If you want to debug tests, or just run them easier, there is a "Testing" pane on the left side of VS Code (you may need to right click the sidebar to enable the view).
+Please note, although the IDE method allows interactive debugging, it can not compute coverage.

 1. Once you've reached 100% coverage, create a pull request and request a review on it.

 1. After a successful review and PR merge, move onto the next section: